Sulaiman2001/Portfolio/README.md

 # Portfolio
-This contains the scripts for the website i created
+This contains the scripts for the events service (Coursework) and a website (Learning_Nodejs) that utilises nodejs